NAME

 Consider adding %UPSHOST%

-to your custom formatting string to differentiate
+to your custom formatting string (e.g. by using

 LOG ROTATION